TheDataLeek/CSCI3202/hw5/README.md

    which is `total_size / num_districts`.
 This is our attempt to reduce the "squiggliness" of a district, however it's not perfect and squiggly districts still pop up.
+5. We also take into account that in non-homogeneous districts voters that aren't affiliated with the majority party might be swayed by targeted campaigns.
+To this effect we account each non-affiliated "zone" with a weight of -0.9 instead of -1.

 ```python
 class Solution(object):